abhisekhtewary4/SAP_Abap_Project/README.md

 # Custom ALV Sales Order Report in SAP ABAP

 **Capstone Project**

-BY :

-**Name : Abhisekh Tewary ,
+**Name:** Abhisekh Tewary
-Roll No.: 2306005 ,
+**Roll No.:** 2306005
-Branch: Information Technology ,
+**Branch:** Information Technology
-Batch: 2027 ,
+**Batch:** 2027
-Specialization: SAP ABAP Development**
+**Specialization:** SAP ABAP Development

 ---

 ## Project Overview

-Standard SAP reports like VA05 provide limited flexibility and do not fully support custom business requirements.
-In real-world scenarios, users need a consolidated and interactive report that combines multiple datasets and provides meaningful insights.
+Standard SAP transactions such as VA05 provide limited reporting capabilities and lack flexibility for custom business needs.
+In real-world scenarios, organizations require an integrated and interactive report that combines multiple datasets and supports quick decision-making.

-This project develops a **Custom ALV (ABAP List Viewer) Report** that integrates sales order, item, and customer data into a single ALV Grid.
-It provides filtering, aggregation, and visual status indicators to improve decision-making and monitoring.
+This project develops a **Custom ALV (ABAP List Viewer) Report** that consolidates sales order data from multiple SAP tables and presents it in a structured ALV Grid.
+The report enables efficient monitoring and analysis through filtering, aggregation, and visual indicators.

 ---

+## Problem Statement

+Standard SAP reports do not provide:

+* Flexible filtering options
+* Combined view of header, item, and customer data
+* Visual representation of order status
+* Easy aggregation for analysis

+This creates difficulty in quick and effective business decision-making.

+---

 ## Objectives

-* Build a reusable ALV-based reporting solution
+* Develop a reusable ALV-based reporting solution
-* Combine data from multiple SAP tables using optimized queries
+* Retrieve and integrate data from multiple SAP tables
-* Provide dynamic filtering options
-* Implement business logic for order status visualization
+* Implement business logic for order status tracking
+* Provide dynamic filtering and structured output
-* Enable aggregation and structured display of data
+* Enable aggregation and improved visualization

 ---